Monday, July 30, 2012

-Parker didn't really have any friends and I thought at first it was because of his torn frumpy clothes, messy hair, occassional knock-me-over body odor and I knew that he was terribly neglected by his mother.
+Parker didn't really have any friends and I thought at first it was because of his torn frumpy clothes, messy hair, occasional knock-me-over body odor and I knew that he was terribly neglected by his mother.
 His father worked late hours and was rarely around.
+When he was around, he let the boy do whatever he pleased and often crossed appropriate parental boundaries, which I will touch on later.
 The stories Parker told me from home were pretty heartbreaking.
-I was glad he had my son, if he had nobody else.
+I was glad he had my son, even if he had nobody else.

-But then I began to notice things that bothered me.
+After a few months, I began to notice things that bothered me.
 Whenever we had other boys over and Parker showed up, the other boys would leave.
-So his friendship with Parker was costing my son all the rest of his friends.
-I did on occassion, talk the other boys into staying, however, and that's when the real problem made itself clear.
-Anytime another boy didn't do exactly what Parker wanted, Parker would begin with the name calling and insults.
-The words flying out of that boys mouth shocked me.
+However on occasion, Aaron was able to talk the boys into staying and that's when the real problem made itself clear.
+Anytime another boy didn't do exactly what Parker wanted, he would begin name calling and insulting them.
+I was really shocked at some of the things he would say.

-Now, not only were red flags being waved, glaring alarm bells were ringing complete with sirens and flashing lights.
-NO WAY was my kid going back to this boys house.
-Not only did I realize the minimal supervision I thought was present was actually non-existent, Parker was getting into some pretty dangerous behavior and determined to get my son to participate - but now this adult was keeping secrets about my own son from me?
-Yeah, I was pretty freaked out at this point.
-I had had my suspsicions, I didn't like the kid.
-But it was more a vibe I was getting from him and I felt bad because I had had no factual basis for my feelings.
+Now not only were red flags being waved, glaring alarm bells were ringing complete with sirens and flashing lights.
+No way was my kid going back to this boys house.
+Parker was getting into some pretty dangerous behavior and determined to get my son to participate - but now his father was keeping secrets for him and that terrified me.

 I wasn't angry at my son, but he wanted help avoiding Parker and so I agreed to ground him.
 We made up an excuse and I thought this would be the end of it.
 My son could be grounded for months and in that time, the boys would grow apart.